 - Heat the oven to 180 C/350 F/Gas 4.

 - Prepare 2 baking trays by lining with baking paper.

-- Place the peanuts in a heat-proof dish and place in the oven to roast for 10 to 15 minutes, checking (and turning with a shake) frequently to make sure they brown nicely and do not burn.
-Cool.
+- Place the peanuts in a heat-proof dish and place in the oven to roast for 10 to 15 minutes.

 - Chop or coarsely grind the peanuts and set aside.

 - Whisk the egg white with the salt until stiff.